4Hansi/calmrobo/README.md

 ## Acknowledgements

-A huge thank you to Presidency University, Bangalore and Samsung Innovation Campus from Samsung R&D Institute - India
+A huge thank you to Presidency University, Bangalore and Samsung Innovation Campus by Samsung R&D Institute - India